Michigan Court Records

 How Do I Get Out of Paying Child Support in Michigan?

-Michigan law does not indicate if persons can get out of paying child support, only that persons can choose to not pursue child support if there is good cause.
+Michigan law does not indicate if persons can get out of paying child support, only that persons may choose not to pursue child support if there is reasonable cause.
 The MDHHS describes two acceptable good causes in the IV-D Child Support Manual, page 18, such as when it will harm the child or when emotional or physical harm is probable to a child or parent.
 Persons who face these circumstances may request the DHS–2168 form (Claim of Good Cause) from the local MDHHS office.

 However, payers may obtain a modification from the court by request to the local Friend of the Court (FOC) office or by direct application to the court.
 The processes and requirements for modifying a child support order are published on the Michigan Courts website.
-Common reasons why a payer may solicit modification include a change in income, loss of a job, increase in child expenses/needs, and when the child becomes 18 and has graduated from high school.
+Common reasons why a payer may solicit modification include: a change in income, job loss, an increase in child expenses/needs, and when the child becomes 18 and has graduated from high school.

 What is Back Child Support in Michigan?